constance19/foodsta/README.md

 ## Overview
 ### Description
 A social platform for foodie inspiration!
 Allows users to check in and share where/what they're eating (required location, optional picture, optional caption).
-Users can also interact with other foodies by liking their check-in posts, viewing profile pages, and liking check-in posts.
+Users can also interact with other foodies by liking their check-in posts, following them, and browsing their profile pages.

 ### App Evaluation
 [Evaluation of your app across the following attributes]